wwijkander/netbox2dns/README.md

 `--tlskey` Path to the key for above webhook certificate

-`--pdnssocket` Path to a socket where PowerDNS is set up to talk with us.
+`--pdnssocket` Path to a socket where PowerDNS is set up to talk with us, e.g. /opt/netbox2dns/netbox2dns.socket

 ## example PowerDNS configuration
 ```